-The Committee is appointed by the Board of Directors to discharge the Board’s responsibilities relating to compensation of the Company’s executive officers, to oversee plans for management development and succession, and to exercise and perform the authority, duties and responsibilities set forth in this charter.
+The Committee is appointed by the Board of Directors to discharge the Board’s responsibilities relating to compensation of the Company’s executive officers and such other officers and employees as the Committee determines appropriate (Covered Officers), to oversee plans for management development and succession and to exercise and perform the authority, duties and responsibilities set forth in this charter.

-The Committee shall be comprised of at least three Board members appointed by the Board after considering the recommendation of the Nominating and Governance Committee.
+The Committee shall be comprised of at least three Board members appointed by the Board after considering the recommendation of the Governance and Sustainability Committee.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
 The Board shall designate one Committee member as the Committee’s chair.

 Each Committee member shall have no material relationship with the Company and shall otherwise satisfy the independence requirements of the Company and the New York Stock Exchange.